Table of Contents

 EDUCATION

-MPharm (Hons) — Merit
+MPharm (Hons), Merit

 How to write your pharmacy CV

 A well-written pharmacist CV is a precise mix of relevant skills and experience.
-We’ve prescribed the following three writing tips on how to write a pharmacy CV that helps you land a job at your preferred chemist’s or GP’s surgery:
+We’ve prescribed the following three writing tips on how to write a CV that helps you land a job at your preferred chemist’s or GP’s surgery:

-3. Emphasise your job-relevant pharmacy skills
+2. Emphasise your job-relevant pharmacy skills

 Don’t generally outline your pharmacy skills on your CV, and then use it for every job application.
 Instead, retool your CV for every pharmacy position you apply to, showing how your skills match specific requirements in the job advert.